-Milly Nakayi sells peas, and so did I. I grew up in a small Wisconsin town and my family has long been in the food business.
-My Dad grew up on the family farm, working so hard for hours each morning as a young boy before walking to school.
-After marrying my mom, he joined the family business on her side of the family – Lakeside Foods.
+Milly Nakayi sells peas, and so did I. Growing up in a small Wisconsin town, my family has long been in the food business.
+My Dad lived on the family farm, working hard for hours each morning before walking to school.
+After marrying my mom, he joined her family’s business – Lakeside Foods.
 Dad would come home with fresh vegetables and it was the best.
-In fact, it was so great that at five years old, I decided to create my own little business by selling peas door-to-door.
-My Dad wasn’t thrilled when I’d gone missing and he found me knocking on all of the neighbors’ doors with coins in my hand.
+I loved it so much that at age five, I created my own little business by selling peas door-to-door.

-More than 30 years later, I visited Uganda and met Milly, who had gone through BeadforLife’s business training and created a vegetable selling business.
-The item she was most famous for?….fresh peas.
-Milly’s story peaked my interest, as she works in the wee hours of the morning to make sure her vegetable stall and fresh peas are ready for her customers every day.
-She also has the big dream of investing in farmland, so she can grow more vegetables to support her business.
-Milly, like so many of the women we work with, wants to work harder.
-She dreams of growing her business with the knowledge and tools she gained through our entrepreneurial training.
-This stellar work ethic is something that BeadforLife was founded upon.
+Over 30 years later, I visited Uganda and met Milly.
+Milly had gone through BeadforLife’s business training and created a vegetable selling business, her most famous item being fresh peas.
+Her story peaked my interest, as she works in the wee hours of the morning making sure her vegetable stall and fresh peas are ready for customers.
+Milly is determined to grow her business with the knowledge and tools she gained through our entrepreneurial training.
+This stellar work ethic is what BeadforLife was founded upon.
 We don’t believe in handouts, but a hand-up.

 “Give a woman a fish and she eats for a day.
 Teach a woman to fish and she feeds the whole village for a lifetime.”

-Women want to feel the pride in their own hard work and have a sense of purpose.
+Women want to have a sense of purpose and feel pride in their own hard work.
 I am so proud of the women we serve.
-When I got to visit Milly in Uganda in 2012, it was a career highlight.
-Seeing her standing up on the stoop of her business and selling her peas, she glowed like a celebrity to me.
+When I got to visit Milly in 2012, it was a career highlight.
+Seeing her standing in front of her business and selling her peas, she glowed like a celebrity.
 This moment exemplified the true connection we make to the women we work with.
-When I dream big about BeadforLife, I dream about how we will reach 1 million Millys through Street Business School whose lives will be forever changed through the power of their own hard work.
-These women radiate hope, resilience and brilliance around the businesses they create, often times from literally nothing.
-They become resourceful, they become confident and they are empowered.
-Together, we have the power to empower through selling beautiful, handcrafted jewelry that helps women in Uganda support their families.
+When I dream big about BeadforLife, I dream about how we will reach 1 million Millys through Street Business School, whose lives will be forever changed through the power of their own hard work.
+These women radiate hope, resilience and brilliance around the businesses they create.
+They become resourceful, confident and they are empowered.
+Together, we have the ability to empower through selling beautiful, handcrafted jewelry that helps women in Uganda support their families.
 Join us!